Dr. David Fawcett

 - I want to stop living a double-life filled with secrets, lies, and compartmentalization.

-When the addict is clear about his or her goals for sobriety, a three-tiered boundary/circle plan can be created.
-For purposes of this discussion, I will refer to these plans as circle plans, rather than boundary plans, but please understand these terms are interchangeable.[Insert circle plan diagram]
+When the addict is clear about his or her goals for sobriety, a three-tiered circle plan can be created.

-The Inner Circle: This is the addict’s bottom-line definition of addictive behavior.
+The Inner (Red) Circle: This is the addict’s bottom-line definition of addictive behavior.
 Here the addict lists specific behaviors (not thoughts or fantasies) that are causing problems in his or her life and that he or she therefore needs to stop.
-In other words, this boundary lists the damaging and troublesome acts that have created negative life consequences and incomprehensible demoralization for the addict.
-If the addict engages in any inner circle behavior, he or she has “slipped” and will need to reset his or her sobriety clock (while also doing a thorough examination of what lead to the slip).
-For substance/sex addicts, alcohol and drug use are always listed in the inner circle.
-Commonly stated inner circle behaviors for substance/sex addicts include:
+In other words, this circle lists the damaging and troublesome acts that have created negative life consequences and incomprehensible demoralization for the addict.
+If the addict engages in any red circle behavior, he or she has “slipped” and will need to reset his or her sobriety clock (while also doing a thorough examination of what lead to the slip).
+For substance/sex addicts, alcohol and drug use are always listed in the red circle.
+Commonly stated red circle behaviors for substance/sex addicts include:

 - Consuming alcohol